fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_autoscale/README.md

 The script also supports horizontal scaling where containers are cloned based on specific criteria.

 > [!WARNING]
 > This feature is experimental and support scale-out only.
-If You really need to scale-in please check the [LXC AutoScale API](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/api/README.md).
+If You really need to scale-in please check the [LXC AutoScale API documentation](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/tree/main/docs/lxc_autoscale_api)

 The horizontal scaling group is defined as follows: